victor-ferrer/exponentile-solver/README.md

 ```

 **Gameplay:**
-1. Once the board appears, hit Enter.
+1. Select a game mode from the menu:
+   - **Manual Game**: Play the game yourself by selecting two tiles to swap
+   - **Automatic Mode**: Watch the solver play automatically
+2. For Manual Game:
+   - Hit Enter to start selecting tiles
-2. Select two tiles to swap them.
+   - Select two tiles to swap them
-3. Valid swaps that create groups of 3+ matching tiles will merge them.
+   - Valid swaps that create groups of 3+ matching tiles will merge them
-4. Hit ESC to exit the game.
+   - Hit ESC to exit the game
+3. For Automatic Mode:
+   - Watch the solver automatically find and execute moves
+   - Hit ESC to exit

 ## Project Status